Legio IX Hispana: Theories about the Ninth's disappearance

 Several scholars continue to argue that destruction in Britain is the most likely scenario for the Ninth's disappearance.
 Russell argues that "by far the most plausible answer to the question 'what happened to the Ninth' is that they fought and died in Britain, disappearing in the late 110s or early 120s when the province was in disarray".

 Such scholars criticise the assumptions of those who extrapolate from inscription evidence, arguing that it is easy to confuse evidence about different persons with the same name.
 It is highly unlikely that if the legion continued in existence up to the Armenian war of 161, no records at all later than c.
 120 would be known.
 Keppie says that "no inscriptions recording the building activities of the legion or the lives and careers of its members have come from the East", suggesting that if the legion did leave Britain, it ceased to exist very soon afterwards.
 Russell argues that "there is no evidence that the Ninth were ever taken out of Britain."
-He has claimed that the tile stamps found at Nijmegen cannot be dated to the period after 120, but "all seem to date to the 80s AD, when detachments of the Ninth were indeed on the Rhine fighting Germanic tribes."
+He has claimed that the tile stamps found at Nijmegen cannot be dated to the period after 120, but "all seem to date to the AD 80s, when detachments of the Ninth were indeed on the Rhine fighting Germanic tribes."
 Keppie also says that the tiles cannot be securely dated, but suggests that they date from c.
 105 during a temporary absence of the legion from Britain.

 However, Keppie does not support the theory that the legion met its end in Britain.
 He suggests that the legion may have been withdrawn from York around 117 to take part in the war in Parthia at the end of Trajan's reign.
 Keppie suggests that it was the legion's absence elsewhere that encouraged a native uprising, obliging Hadrian to send the Legio VI Victrix to Britain.

 The fate of the Ninth remains the subject of vigorous debate among scholars.
-Frere noted in 1967, "further evidence is needed before more can be said".
+Frere noted that "further evidence is needed before more can be said".